 What is the last day to qualify for the Healthy Tigers program?

-For instance, if you and/or your covered spouse, or covered sponsored adult dependent, did not complete the screening process in calendar year 2018, your premium discount will cease after 12/31/2018.
-In order to reinstate the premium discount for 2019, you and/or your covered spouse, or covered sponsored adult dependent, must complete the screening process during 2019, at which time your premium discount will be reinstated within 60 days for the remainder of the 2019 calendar year and for the entire 2019 calendar year.
-The screening process will also qualify as the discount for 2020.
+For instance, if you and/or your covered spouse, or covered sponsored adult dependent, did not complete the screening process in calendar year 2019, your premium discount will cease after 12/31/2019.
+In order to reinstate the premium discount for 2020, you and/or your covered spouse, or covered sponsored adult dependent, must complete the screening process during 2020, at which time your premium discount will be reinstated within 60 days for the remainder of the 2020 calendar year.
+The screening process will also qualify as the discount for 2021.

 How can I make sure I have completed the process to receive the Healthy Tigers discount?

 You can check your eligibility status through AU Access (Banner) as follows:

 Log in to AU Access from the Auburn homepage

 Click the "Employee Services" tab

 Click "Healthy Tigers" tab.
 Make sure you are viewing the correct benefit year.